higherkindness/mu-scala/docs/src/main/tut/ssl-tls.md

 # SSL/TLS Encryption

-> [gRPC](https://grpc.io/docs/guides/auth.html) has SSL/TLS integration and promotes the use of SSL/TLS to authenticate the server, and encrypt all the data exchanged between the client and the server.
+> [gRPC](https://grpc.io/docs/guides/auth.html) has SSL/TLS integration and promotes the use of SSL/TLS to authenticate the server and encrypt all the data exchanged between the client and the server.
 Optional mechanisms are available for clients to provide certificates for mutual authentication.

 [mu] allows you to encrypt the connection between the server and the client through SSL/TLS.
-The main goal of using SSL is to protect your sensitive information and keeps your data secure between servers and clients.
+The main goal of using SSL is to protect your sensitive information and to keep your data secure between servers and clients.

-As we mentioned in the [Main](/mu/) section, we can choose and configure our client with `OkHttp` or `Netty` but if we want to encrypt our service, it's mandatory to use `Netty` because currently, [mu] only supports encryption over *Netty*.
+As we mentioned in the [Main](/mu/) section, we can choose to configure our client with `OkHttp` or `Netty` but if we want to encrypt our service, it's mandatory to use `Netty`.
+Currently, [mu] only supports encryption over *Netty*.

 ## Requirements